Weather in India at different points in the year

 The most ideal time to visit is during the winter months (Oct-Feb) when the days are much cooler throughout India.
 Although this is peak tourist season and prices will be higher, you will have a lot more comfortable trip where you won’t have to escape the heat during the day.
 There is even a chance of seeing snow in the north of India.

-Himalayas: Visit from Apr-June to avoid the heat of Central India or during Sept – Mid-November to catch the snow.
+Himalayas: Visit from April-June to avoid the heat of Central India or during September – mid-November to catch the snow.
 These are the best times to trek (avoid July-August as this is the monsoon season).

 May to September are generally the non-touristy months with a significantly lower number of tourists and cheaper hotel prices.
 This is because the summer brings intense heat which can be quite unpleasant, even for the locals let alone tourists!
 We would suggest you avoid travelling in these months but we also realise sometimes it cannot be avoided, therefore plan around the weather and head to somewhere that isn’t as unbearable.

-North India can be extremely hot (35˚C – 40˚C) and therefore it best avoided.
+North India can be extremely hot (35˚C – 40˚C) and therefore is best avoided.